 - Turn on long exposure noise reduction to reduce grain from using a high ISO, if it’s available on the camera.

 Astrophotography is a complicated subject that can’t be fully covered in one article.
+However, there are some quick tips to use for processing.
 Although shooting conditions didn’t allow much experimentation, this information should help beginning astrophotographers get started.
 Considering growing interest in space exploration due to SpaceX and the X Prize Foundation, photopigs is excited to cover the topic as much as possible.

 Have you experimented with astrophotography?
 What were the results?
 What went wrong the first time?
 Did we miss any essential tips in this article?
 Let us know in the comments!